 6. What safety gear is essential for new cyclists?

-Starting with a mandatory safety helmet, other gear like goggles, cycling gloves, lights, reflectors, mirrors, knee pads, and elbow pads prevents you from the risk of crashes or injuries.
+Starting with a mandatory bike helmet and other gear like goggles, cycling gloves, lights, reflectors, mirrors, knee pads, and elbow pads prevents you from the risk of crashes or injuries.
 A bell or horn, rearview cameras, phone, map, bike lock, first aid, and bike repair kit are all it needs for a better experience for new cyclists.